master-bytee/Datascope/README.md

 # 🎛️ **Datascope: Unveiling How AI Uses Your Data**

-> **A simple, powerful web application to check how websites track user data, promoting data transparency and privacy awareness.**
+> **A simple, powerful web application to check how websites track user data, promoting data transparency and privacy awareness.

+accessible on the web app link given - http://52.202.101.68:8000/ **